Context in Chloé Fall/Winter 2026

 1. The Opening Prairie Skirt Look

-A layered check skirt paired with a softly tailored jacket establishes the tone immediately.
+A layered check skirt paired with a softly tailored jacket sets the tone immediately.
 The look captures the pastoral romance of the collection while grounding it in a modern silhouette.

 2. The Red Ruffled Dress